-- 1. WEAR SAFETY GOGGLES.
-2. KEEP HANDS OUT OF PATH OF SAWBLADE.
-3. KNOW HOW TO AVOID "KICKBACKS."
-5. ALLOW TOOL TO STOP BEFORE ADJUSTING WARNING: TO AVOID INJURY RETURN CARRIAGE TO THE FULL REAR POSITION AFTER EACH CROSSCUT TYPE OF OPERATION. - If any part of this radial saw is missing or should break, bend or fail in any way, or any electrical component fail to perform properly, shut off power switch, remove cord from power supply and replace damaged, missing and/or failed parts before resuming - IF YOUR SAW MAKES AN UNFAMILIAR NOISE OR IF IT VIBRATES EXCESSIVELY CEASE OPERATING IMMEDIATELY UNTIL THE SOURCE HAS BEEN LOCATED AND THE PROBLEM CORRECTED. - WARNING: DO NOT ALLOW FAMILIARITY (GAINED FROM FREQUENT USE OF YOUR SAW) TO BECOME COMMONPLACE.
-ALWAYS REMEMBER THAT A CARELESS FRACTION OF A SECOND IS SUFFICIENT TO INFLICT SEVERE INJURY. - Before starting work, verify that no play exists between the column & column support, or in the carriage, and that arm, yoke, and bevel locks/clamps are tight.
+- If any part of this radial saw is missing or should break, bend or fail in any way, or any electrical component fail to perform properly, shut off power switch, remove cord from power supply and replace damaged, missing and/or failed parts before resuming operation. - IF YOUR SAW MAKES AN UNFAMILIAR NOISE OR IF IT VIBRATES EXCESSIVELY CEASE OPERATING IMMEDIATELY UNTIL THE SOURCE HAS BEEN LOCATED AND THE PROBLEM CORRECTED

-- A large proportion of saw accidents caused by use of the wrong type blade, dull, badly set, improperly sharpened cutting tools, by gum or resin adhering to cutting tools, and by sawblade misalignment out-of-parallel with the fence.
+- WARNING: ALWAYS KEEP ALERT.
+DO NOT ALLOW FAMILIARITY (GAINED FROM FREQUENT USE OF YOUR SAW) TO CAUSE A CARELESS MISTAKE.
+ALWAYS REMEMBER THAT A CARELESS FRACTION OF A SECOND IS SUFFICIENT TO INFLICT SEVERE INJURY. - Before starting work, verify that no play exists between the column & column support, or in the carriage, and that arm, yoke, and bevel locks/clamps are tight. - A large proportion of saw accidents is caused by use of the wrong type blade, dull, badly set, improperly sharpened cutting tools, by gum or resin adhering to cutting tools, and by sawblade misalignment out of parallel with the fence.
 Such conditions can cause the material to stick, jam (stall the saw) or "KICKBACK" at the operator.
 NEVER ATTEMPT TO FREE A STALLED SAW BLADE WITHOUT FIRST TURNING THE SAW "OFF".
 If the sawblade is stalled or jammed, shut saw "OFF", remove workpiece, and check sawblade squareness to table surface and to the fence, and check for heel.
 Adjust as indicated. - CAUTION: DO NOT cycle the motor switch "ON" and "OFF" rapidly, as this might cause the sawblade to loosen.
-In the event this should ever occur, allow the saw blade to come to a complete stop and re-tighten the arbor nut normally, not excessively. - Do not leave a long board unsupported so the spring. of the board causes it to shift on the table.
+In the event this should ever occur, allow the saw blade to come to a complete stop and re-tighten the arbor nut normally, not excessively. - Do not leave a long board unsupported so the spring of the board causes it to shift on the table.
 Provide proper support for the workpiece, based on its size and the type of operation to be performed.
 Hold the work firmly against the fence. - Never use a length stop on the free end or edge of the workpiece whether crosscutting or ripping.
-Never hang onto or touch the free end of workpiece when crosscutting, or a free piece that is cut off while power is "ON" and/or the saw blade is rotating.
-In short, the cut-off piece in any "thru-sawing" operation must never be confined - it must be allowed to move laterally. - Make sure your fingers do not contact the terminals when installing or removing the plug to or from a live power source - Never climb on the saw, or climb near the saw when power is "ON".
+Never hang onto or touch the free-end of workpiece when crosscutting, or a free piece that is cut off while power is "ON" and/or the sawblade is rotating.
+In short, the cut-off piece in any "thru-sawing" operation must never be confined - it must be allowed to move laterally. - Make sure your fingers do not contact the terminals when installing or removing the plug to or from a live power source. - Never climb on the saw, or climb near the saw when power is "ON".
 Never leave the saw with power "ON", or before the cutting tool has come to a complete stop.
 Lock the motor switch and put away the key when leaving the saw. - Do not use any blade or other cutting tool marked for an operating speed lower than 3450 RPM.
 Never use a cutting tool larger in diameter than the diameter for which the saw was designed.
-For greatest safety and efficiency when ripping, use the maximum diameter blade for which the saw is designed, since under these conditions the spreader is nearest the - Never turn your saw "ON" before clearing the table or work surface of all objects (tools, scraps of wood, etc.) except the workpiece and related feed or support devices for the operation planned. - DO NOT perform layout, assembly, or setup work on the table while the cutting tool is rotating. - Never perform any operation "FREE HAND".
-This term means feeding the sawblade into the workpiece or feeding the workpiece into the sawblade or other cutting tool without using the fence or some other device which prevents rotation or twisting of the workpiece during the operation.
-Never "RIP" in the crosscut position.
-Never make a miter cut with the arm in the 90° crosscut position. - Never lower a revolving cutting tool into the table or a workpiece without first locking the Carriage Lock Knob.
-Release the knob only after grasping the Yoke Handle.
-Otherwise the cutting tool may grab the workpiece and be propelled toward you. - The sawblade, dado, or other cutting tool must be additional safety instructions for radial saws removed from the saw arbor before using the accessory shaft (rear end of the saw motor).
-NEVER operate the saw with cutting tools (including sanding accessories) installed on both ends of the saw arbor.
+For greatest safety and efficiency when ripping, use the maximum diameter blade for which the saw is designed, since under these conditions the spreader is nearest the blade. - Never turn your saw "ON" before clearing the table or work surface of all objects (tools, scraps of wood, etc.) except the workpiece and related feed or support devices for the operation planned. - Do not perform layout, assembly, or setup work on the table while the cutting tool is rotating.